ahmadateya/ahmadateya/README.md

-### Hi there 👋, I am Ahmad Ateya a Computer Engineering student, interested in Backend Development, Cloud, and DevOps.
+### Hi there 👋, I am Ahmad Ateya a CSE Student, interested in Backend Engineering, Cloud, and DevOps.

 - 🔭 I’m currently working on enhancing my Problem Solving skills